hyperlearningai/ontopop/README.md

 ## <a name="license"></a>5.
 License

-Distributed under the [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/2.0/) license.
+Distributed under the [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 Please see [LICENSE](LICENSE) for more information.
 <br/><br/>

 ## <a name="contact"></a>6.
 Contact and Further Information